Fine Arts » Art

 Misericordia Heart of Mercy’s Art Program

-In its eighth year, the School of Saints Faith, Hope and Charity is extremely pleased to collaborate with Misericordia Heart of Mercy’s Art Program.
+In its fourteenth year, the School of Saints Faith, Hope and Charity is extremely pleased to collaborate with Misericordia Heart of Mercy’s Art Program.
 Misericordia is home to over 600 children and adults from diverse racial, religious and socioeconomic backgrounds.
 It is a community of care that maximizes the potential for persons with mild to profound developmental disabilities, many of whom are also physically challenged.
 Our art collaboration has provided reflection, cultural enrichment and most importantly new friendships and relationships for all involved.